 Where items to be processed are heavy and/or varied in size, making the use of rails difficult, or for relatively low production blasting operations, a large volume abrasive storage elevator (bucket elevator) and steel blast room floor may be a viable option.

-Airblast AFC manufactures a wide range of large volume abrasive storage elevators, which allow a sufficient amount of abrasive to be stored and therefore used prior to the operator stopping to recover media.
-This elevator includes all of the features of our standard bucket elevator and air wash, which separates and reclassifies media as described below:
+Airblast AFC offers a wide array of abrasive material storage elevators with a large-volume capacity, all of which allow enough abrasive to be contained and used without the operator stopping to recover media.
+This elevator includes all the features of our standard bucket elevator and air wash, which separates and reclassifies media as described below:

-- Once all the abrasive in the blast machine has been delivered, or at any other time the operator releases the dead mans handle, the blast machine is automatically filled with fresh abrasive from the hopper above.
+- When all abrasive material in the machine is deposited - or whenever the operators releases the valve known as the dead man's handle - the machine will automatically be filled with unspent abrasive material from the above hopper.

 Auger Screw Recovery Systems